pnp/sp-dev-fx-extensions/README.md

 This SPFX extension allows users to define their own page models and reuse them easily.

-## Modern Page Template with PnP/PnPjs in action
+## Modern Page Model with PnP/PnPjs in action
 ![WebPartInAction](./assets/use-Modern-Page-Template-extension.gif)

-## How to set a Modern Page as Page Template
+## How to set a Modern Page as Page Model
 ![WebPartInAction](./assets/how-to-make-a-page-template-pnp.gif)

 ## Future improvements
-* Deploy "Is Template" site column as an asset from this SPFx extension solution
 * Hide pages model from search results
 * Host pages model in a different site / library in order to share them cross site or just for isolate site pages from site model.